Deal reached to get California children back in classrooms - WTMJ

 Associated Press

 SACRAMENTO, Calif.
-(AP) — California’s public schools could get $6.6 billion from the state Legislature if they return to in-person instruction by the end of March, according to a new agreement announced Monday between Gov. Gavin Newsom and the state’s legislative leaders.
+(AP) — California’s public schools could tap into $6.6 billion from the Legislature if they return to in-person instruction by the end of March, according to a new agreement announced Monday between Gov. Gavin Newsom and the state’s legislative leaders.

-Most of California’s public schools have not met in-person since March because of the coronavirus.
-Many districts have struggled to reach agreements with teachers’ unions on the best way to return students and staff to the classroom.
+California, the most populous state, has 1,037 public school districts, more than 6.1 million students and about 319,000 teachers.

 The details of the plan are complicated and were confirmed by two state officials with knowledge of the plan who spoke on condition of anonymity because they were not authorized to speak about it publicly.